 So Airtable is not recommended if you want to work with Excel files regularly or if they're larger than 5MB.

 These are 5 different ways to convert your Excel file to a database.
 I hope it was useful!
-If you'd like to check out how Dropbase works with Excel files, sign up for a free trial here.
+If you'd like to check out how Dropbase works with Excel files, request a demo by contacting us and letting us know how you plan to use Dropbase.